-Executive Coaching is an individualized process that delivers a jointly developed action plan to address performance and “life-work” balance issues.
+Executive Coaching is an individualized process that delivers a jointly developed action plan to address performance issues.
 The twin objectives are to enhance personal and professional effectiveness.
-We have provided Executive Coaching for professionals in accounting, architecture, banking, higher education and information technology.
-Typical profiles include:
+We have provided Executive Coaching for professionals in accounting, architecture, banking, health care, higher education, information technology and logistics.

 Although no two Executive Coaching projects are precisely alike, the process we use has common phases: